ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 I have shared a [Visual Studio solution](https://github.com/ylashin/WhatsInsideImage) containing the following projects:

 - A SharePoint addin that acts as a front end to consume Web API
-- A .net core Web API project to call TensorFlow to call into the image 2 text model.
+- A .net core Web API project to call TensorFlow model called **im2txt**.

 First clone that repo locally on the Windows machine (host) as we will need to build the solution